Dirty Freehub

 Terrain & Riding

 The start is at the Wasco County Fairgrounds.
 It has parking, flush toilets and camping with hookups.
 Heading north and then east out of Tygh Valley, you come across small cattle farms with lovely, open grazing areas.
 Instead of cattle, we spotted lots of deer resting in the shade of the pine trees.
+Also, look carefully, and you will see a number of oak trees.

 At mile 3.9 is where your adventure begins.
 There’s a tricky turn to your right.
-Yes, it is the smallest of the roads and it appears to be someone’s driveway.
+Yes, it is the smallest of the roads, and it appears to be someone’s driveway.
 The road is primitive.
 See the slide deck above for more information.

-From here and beyond, it’s a zig zag journey on rough gravel until you reach Friend.
-Sometimes you have open views, sometimes you are making your way through a smattering of trees and sometimes it is tall grass all around you.
+From here and beyond, it’s a zig-zag journey on rough gravel until you reach Friend.
+Sometimes you have open views, sometimes you are making your way through a smattering of trees, and sometimes it is tall grass all around you.

 The historic Friend schoolhouse does not appear to be locked.
 We stepped inside to get more of the history and to place our fingers on the old piano, that was just ready for an impromptu concert.

 Leaving the ghost town of Friend and heading west, you get a small dose of paved road followed by a wide and fast rolling gravel road.
-Soon, you make a left hand turn onto a single lane paved Forest Service road that hugs the eastern edge of the Badger Creek Wilderness area.
-For the first 6 miles the road rolls up and down, with no net gain in elevation.
+Soon, you make a left-hand turn onto a single-lane paved Forest Service road that hugs the eastern edge of the Badger Creek Wilderness area.
+For the first 6 miles, the road rolls up and down, with no net gain in elevation.
 At mile 20, the downward descent into Tygh Valley begins.

 The Start